kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_gcp.md

 ### Billing

+Kedro-Viz does not handle billing.
 You pay for storing objects on your Google Cloud Storage.
 The amount you pay depends on the amount of data stored, data processing and network usage.
-Additionally you may be charged for using Cloud Load Balancing.
+Additionally you may be charged for using cloud load balancing.

 See the official [Google Cloud Storage Billing](https://cloud.google.com/storage/pricing) and [Google Cloud Load Balancing Billing](https://cloud.google.com/vpc/network-pricing#lb) for more information.